-- 1. Reading/watching: You will engage with several chapters, articles, and videos that seek to give you a well-rounded perspective on biblical interpretation philosophy and methodology and an overview of various biblical genres and the redemptive storyline of scripture.
+1. Reading/watching: You will engage with several chapters, articles, and videos that seek to give you a well-rounded perspective on biblical interpretation philosophy and methodology and an overview of various biblical genres and the redemptive storyline of scripture.
 Not all of the required readings will be discussed during the course, but each is required background material and needs to be completed before the first class.
+You must

-You must complete at least 70% of the reading to pass the course. - 2.
-Preparation for the First Class: Before the first class you need to complete all required reading and videos.
-You will need to respond to the reading guide for each reading included in the guide.
-Complete "Getting Acquainted with the Passage for Luke 7." - 3.
+- complete at least 70% of the reading to pass the course.
+For each of the reading assignments, you will be asked to complete a reading guide. - 2.
+Preparation for the First Class: You are being asked to complete some reading and an introduction assignment prior to the first class.
+Please see the schedule below to know assignments and readings are due. - 3.
 Participate in a Coaching Group: Much of the learning in this class will take place in a small group context.
 You will be assigned to a coaching group with 8-11 of your peers.
 You will have a chance to practice the skills you are learning under the watchful eye of a coach.
 These groups will happen online via Zoom.
 You can only miss two coaching groups to pass the course. - 4.
 Assignments: You will complete six assignments which will give you the opportunity to practice the specific skills on which we focus that day.
 Each assignment must be completed to pass the course. - i.
 OT and NT Context Assignments: You will complete two assignments surveying four areas of context for your passage for an OT and NT passage: Reader's, Historical, Literary, and Redemptive.
-You will present your summarized work in paragraph form. - iii.
-OT and NT Plot Assignments: You will provide an outline of both the assigned OT and NT passages and then, in paragraph form, you will summarize the plot observations related to the outline of the passage.
+You will present your summarized work in paragraph form. - OT and NT Plot Assignments: You will provide an outline of both the assigned OT and NT passages and then, in paragraph form, you will summarize the plot observations related to the outline of the passage.
 You will develop a few summary statements of the AIMs of the passage, noting the theological developments in the passage. - iv.
-OT and NT Analysis Assignments : We will consider how an OT and NT passage in both its characters and in God's actions relates to you and your community and what God is doing and will do in this chapter of his story.
+OT and NT Analysis Assignments: We will consider how an OT and NT passage in both its characters and in God's actions relates to you and your community and what God is doing and will do in this chapter of his story.
 We will do so by reflecting on the various continuities and discontinuities that exist in both OT and NT passages and considering the formative intent of the passages.
 You will write a prayer reflecting how God is inviting you and your community to respond to the passages. - 5.
 Write an Exegetical Paper: Your exegetical project is an essay you will write on one of the passages you have studied.
 (The passage you choose will be the passage you carry over into Biblical Communication.)
 Your paper should be written in paragraph form and formatted according to the example provided in the notes.
 It should be 9-11 pages in length, double-spaced, written using Times New Roman, 12-point font, and 1-inch margins.
 Within the body of your paper, simply use parentheses (not footnotes) to cite works listed in your bibliography.
 For example: (Edwards, 124).
 Detailed instructions for the paper will be included in your student notes.
 This paper must be completed to pass the course.